 Whether from periods of political activism in New York during the late ‘80s, to a large installation of works on paper by German artist Rosemarie Trockel (selected by the artist herself), or Kara Walker’s expansive Look Away, Look Away (one of her earliest wall works) up until a number of more recent acquisitions, each of the gallery installations reflects the proximity of drawing to the artist and Hessel’s dedication to the depiction of the human figure as an essential act of examining the self and social relations.
 The title of the exhibition Closer to Life refers to the intimacy of the act of drawing itself.
 It focuses, with a few exceptions, on drawing as a discrete, stand-alone practice and preoccupation of artists rather than as a tool to create studies for works in other mediums.
 Drawing is a way of thinking, and the intimacy of the act is echoed in much of the subject matter depicted in the exhibition.
 For Marieluise Hessel, a touchstone for this reflection has always been found within the complexity, and expression to be found in works on paper.

 In addition to drawings and works on paper, the exhibition also includes a large selection of archival materials and ephemera such as rare artist books, prints, editions, and correspondence drawn from the Center for Curatorial Studies extensive archives.

 The exhibition is accompanied by Closer to Life, a comprehensive, fully illustrated, 380-page catalogue of the Marieluise Hessel collection of works on paper.
-Edited by Tom Eccles and Amy Zion with contributions by Paul Chan, Lynne Cooke, Gabriela Jauregui, and Michael Newman.
+Edited by Tom Eccles and Amy Zion with contributions by Paul Chan, Joan Didion, Lynne Cooke, Gabriela Jauregui, and Michael Newman.